4-H…Head, Heart, Hands, Health

 Please be aware that there is a charge for certain project literature regardless of enrollment dates.

 Enrolling in 4-H is simple!
-To receive an enrollment packet contact Joshua Goede at email@example.com or (608) 269-8722.
+To receive an enrollment packet contact the office at (608) 269-8722 or email firstname.lastname@example.org.
 If emailing be sure to include:

 - How many youth are interested in joining